Mangern/TDT4200/ps02/theory.md

 | Average | 4.42s      | 4.49s        | 1.29s        | 2.05s        |
 | Speedup | 1.00x      | 0.98x        | 3.43x        | 2.15x        |

-When `n>6` it is oversubscribed, and we can see a worse performance.
+When `n>6` it is oversubscribed on this machine, and we can actually see a worse performance.

 ## Question 2
 *What is the name for this type of parallelisation (splitting the domain between processes and using ghost cells to communicate)?*

-The type of parallelisation we use in this exercise is SPMD, Single Program Multiple Data.
+In the Flynn taxonomy, the type of parallelism we use in this exercise is SPMD, Single Program Multiple Data.
 Because there is only one program, but the processes branch based on their rank.
 The data is split between them.

+The way we use this technique to solve a PDE can be referred to as Domain Decomposition.
+This is a kind of divide and conquer approach to solving PDEs using parallel computing, where each rank solves an (almost) independent problem, only interacting with the other at some boundary of its own subdomain, referred to as it's halo.

 ## Question 3
 *What is the difference between point-to-point communication and collective communication?*